corona-warn-app/cwa-server/docs/DOWNLOAD.md

 The checks performed on downloaded DKs are as follows:

 * Key Data has correct length.
-* Days Since Onset of Symptoms is set and between upper and lower bound.
 * ReportType is allowed.
 * Starting Interval Number is set and valid.
-* Transmission Risk Level is set and between upper and lower bound.
 * Rolling Period is set and between upper and lower bound.
+* Days Since Onset of Symptoms (DSOS) is set and between upper and lower bound.
+* Transmission Risk Level (TRL) is set and between upper and lower bound.

+If the validation of DSOS or TRL fails, the corresponding value is derived from the other.
+Diagnosis Keys are only rejected if both values are missing or invalid.

 Implementation details on validation can be found in: [`ValidFederationKeyFilter.java`](/services/download/src/main/java/app/coronawarn/server/services/download/validation/ValidFederationKeyFilter.java).